parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/definition.md

 ## Address

 An address is a base64 encoded string representation of a public key.
+It is used to identify users in the network.